harvester/docs/docs/networking/harvester-network.md

 !!! note
     - When selecting the network interface, the value in parentheses represents the distribution percentage of the network interface on all hosts.
 If a network interface with a value less than 100% is selected, the network interface needs to be manually specified on the host where the VLAN network configuration fails.
     - Modifying the default VLAN network setting will not update the existing configured host network.
-    - Harvester VLAN network supports bond interfaces, currently it can only be created automatically via [PEX Boot Configuration](/install/harvester-configuration/#example_11).
-Users may also login to the node and create it manually.
+    - Harvester VLAN network supports bond interfaces.
+Currently it can only be created automatically via [PEX Boot Configuration](/install/harvester-configuration/#example_11).
+You may also login to the node and create it manually.

-Users can also customize each node's VLAN network via the **Hosts > Network** tab.
+You can also customize each node's VLAN network via the **Hosts > Network** tab.

   ![](assets/node-network-configuration.png)